The HydroFlex hydrogen train is another sign of the push towards zero-emission solutions also for trains.

 The UK's first hydrogen train gets underway this week, marking a historic page in the global push towards clean transport.
 The passengers of the first test trips got on the HydroFlex prototype and scoured far and wide without producing pollution.

-It is an initiative of the University of Birmingham Railway Research Center in a joint venture with Porterbrook, the British railway company.
-The first four-car prototype started moving to the Warwickshire test center.
-The next test in December will employ the main rail network.
+It is an initiative of the Railway Research Center of the University of Birmingham in joint venture with Porterbrook, the English railway company.
+The first four-car prototype has rolled around the test center in Warwickshire.
+The next test in December will use the main rail network.

-"In a few years we will have an operational fleet of these trains across the UK," says Stuart Hillmansen, one of the engineers involved in the project, during the presentation conference.
+“Within a few years we will have a fleet of these trains operating across the UK,” says Stuart Hillmansen, one of the engineers involved in the project, during the presentation conference.

-While waiting for the hydrogen planes spread, trains are another important ally in the struggle of states and cities to improve air quality and combat climate change.
-Many systems around the world already rely on diesel-electric mixed trains: the UK has chosen to eliminate its locomotives (diesel only, around 3900) by 2040.
+While waiting for him too hydrogen planes spread, trains are another important ally in the fight of states and cities to improve air quality and combat climate change.
+Many systems around the world already rely on mixed diesel-electric trains: the UK has chosen to eliminate its locomotives (diesel only, around 3900) by 2040.

 The situation elsewhere